NikkaLuna/Java-Android-Room-Application/app/src/main/java/com/example/d308_android/README.md

 # ANDROID VACATION PLANNER APP

-## SCENARIO

-The Android Vacation Planner App simplifies the process of planning your vacations and associated excursions, ensuring that all your vacation details are saved and available for future reference.
+The Android Vacation Planner App saves all your vacation details, making them available to you for reference anytime you need them.
+Using the Android Vacation Planner App, you can create vacations, update them anytime you make changes, and and delete them if your plans change.
+Add as many vacations as you need.

 ## FEATURES

-- **Vacation Management:** Create, update, and delete vacations.
-Add as many vacations as needed, update them with any changes, and delete them when they are either past or when your plans have changed.
-- **Vacation View:** Display all the details of each vacation, including title, location, start and end dates, and associated excursions.
-Edit and delete vacation information from this view.
+- **View your Vacation:** This app shows you the details of each vacation, including the title, location, start and end date, and any excursions associated with it.
-- **Excursion Management:** Keep track of each excursion added to a vacation.
-Add, update, and delete excursions as needed, ensuring a seamless itinerary schedule.
+- **Manage Excursions:** Track each excursion you add to your vacation.
+You can add excursions, update them, or delete them when no longer needed, keeping your schedule for your vacation seamlessly organized.
-- **Vacation Alerts:** Set alerts for vacation start and end dates, as well as for excursion dates, to never miss an important activity.
-The app prevents entering incorrect date formats or trying to schedule an excursion outside of the vacation period.
+- **Vacation & Excursion Alerts:** Set alerts for the day you start and finish your vacation so that you never forget.
+In addition, you may also set alerts for excursion dates so that you never miss an activity you had planned.
+The app will let you know if you try to schedule an excursion on a day outside the range of your vacation.
-- **Share Vacations:** Easily share vacation details via email, clipboard, or SMS using the built-in sharing feature.
+- **Share Vacation Details:** You can share the details of your vacation with friends and family via email, clipboard, or SMS.

 ## USING THE APPLICATION

-1. **Download and Install:** Download the app from the Google Play Store and install it on your Android device.
+1. **Download and Install:** First, download and install the app from the Google Play Store.
-2. **Creating a Vacation:** Navigate to the "Vacation List" option, fill in the required vacation details, and click "Save Vacation".
-3. **Updating a Vacation:** Navigate to the "Vacation List" screen, then to "Vacation Details", make changes, and click "Save Vacation" to update.
-4. **Deleting a Vacation:** Navigate to the "Vacation List" screen, then to "Vacation Details", and click "Delete Vacation" from the dropdown menu.
-Delete associated excursions first if necessary.
+2. **Creating a Vacation:** Click on the “Enter” button to go to the “Vacation List” screen and then click the ‘add’ button.
+Enter the vacation details such as a title, hotel, price, start date and end date.
+Click on the “Save Vacation” button from the dropdown menu to store the vacation in your itinerary.
+3. **Updating a Vacation:** To make changes to an existing vacation: Go to the “Vacation List” screen.
+Select the vacation you would like to update.
+This will take you to the “Vacation Details” screen.
+Make your changes and select the “Save Vacation” button from the dropdown menu to update your itinerary.
+Before you can add an excursion, you need to first add and save your vacation that the excursion will be associated with.
+4. **Deleting a Vacation:** To delete a vacation: Go to the “Vacation List” screen and select the vacation you would like to delete.
+In the “Vacation Details” screen, in the dropdown menu, select the option to “Delete Vacation”.
+If your vacation has excursions associated with it, you will need to delete them before you can delete your vacation.

 ## CONTRIBUTIONS

-Contributions to this project are welcome.
-Feel free to submit pull requests to incorporate new features or improve existing functionality.
+We welcome contributions to this project.
+Whether you’d like to add a new feature or fix a bug, feel free to contribute.

 ## ANDROID VERSION